fractalysid/SkyMoG/SkyMoG.md

 >[General]
 > sIntroSequence=1

+This sets the maximum number of hardware threads the game can use.
+>[General]
+>iNumHWThreads= Number of logical cores

 *Skyrim Flora Overhaul* and grass mods
 Increase *iMinGrassSize* for extra performance (100), lower it to get higher grass density (60).
-Also decrease *iMaxGrassTypesPPerTexure* (7) if you're having low FPS.
+Also decrease *iMaxGrassTypesPerTexure* (7) if you're having low FPS.

 >[Grass]
 >bAllowCreateGrass=1